Geraldine Sculpture Trail

 Planned work includes:

-• Sculptures installed on each of the trails - the first permanent installation will be a Llew Summers sculpture titled "Peace"
+• A total of twelve sculptures are planned - the first permanent installation will be a Llew Summers sculpture titled "Peace"

 • Completion of the Geraldine Domain Trail